TU Dortmund University offers the PROMOS scholarship program, funded by the DAAD and BMBF, for various stays abroad.

 Successful applicants will receive a travel grant according to the country-specific rates set by the DAAD (rates in 2023 / rates in 2024) in the column "Teilstipendium Mobilität").
 Your actual travel costs may differ from the scholarship amount.
 You will not receive a monthly stipend for living expenses.

 Students with special needs (at least GdB 50) or chronic illness can apply for up to 10,000 EUR additional funding from the DAAD; just be sure to contact Laura Hope early on in the planning process (six months prior).

-Applicants will be notified about the outcome approximately six weeks after the deadline.
+Applicants will be notified about the outcome approximately one month after the deadline.

 1. Fill out the online application form.

 - Confirmation of relevance for your studies, signed by the responsible person in your department

 - Confirmation from the company about your internship / letter or contract

 Important: with general information about the expected work, the exact internship dates and the amount of pay or payment in kind, with signature and stamp; PDFs accepted

 - CV/resumé (German or English)